 Gift Aid is a tax relief for individuals that enables them to give the income tax or capital gains tax that they pay directly to a charity on top of their donation.
 In effect it adds 25p for every £1 donated to a charity.
 This is an incredibly valuable tax relief, and claiming is straight forward.
-Every small charity that regularly receives donations from individuals should register for Gift Aid so that they maximise the value of donations to their charity.

 How does Gift Aid work?

 Individuals need to give their consent for the charity to receive their tax on top of their donation.
 They do this through making a Gift Aid Declaration.
 A valid Gift Aid Declaration must include:

 - The name of your charity

 - The individual’s name

 - The individual’s home address including house number/name and postcode

 It must also be clear that the individual has chosen to Gift Aid.
 This could be through filling out their name and address, ticking a box or signing the Declaration.
 Otherwise, you have no way of proving that the individual wanted your charity to claim Gift Aid.